Finding a Future of Work Speaker

 The number of Millennial and Gen Z employees is expected to surpass Baby Boomers (individuals in their late 50's and older) by the end of 2019 and they are estimated to comprise nearly half of the total working population by 2020.
 These future of work speakers cover speaking topics such as business growth, the importance of work-life balance to each generation, how each generation perceives the customer experience, and the increasing awareness of good mental health.

 Understanding how to engage the entire workforce is fundamental to an organization’s success.
-Check out these experts who speak on the differences across generations and demographics and techniques to effectively train and empower your talent:
+Check out these expert workplace transformation speakers who speak on the differences across generations and demographics and techniques to effectively train and empower your talent:

 - Lindsey Pollak: Dubbed as the translator among generations, Lindsey is a force for inter-generational understanding.
 With practical and easily implementable tactics, Lindsey can lead your team to better recruiting, retaining, and engagement among your workforce.
 Named to Thinkers50 Radar List, Lindsey is a leading voice on the future of the labor workforce.